Ovya04/EI_Coding_Exercises/README.md

 ## Excercise 2:

 ### Mini Project 8: Virtual Classroom Manager
 The Virtual Classroom Manager addresses a very real challenge: how to organize and oversee teaching activities without a complex learning management system (LMS).
-In basic terms, it lets an instructor spin up “classrooms,” enroll students, and track assignments—all from the command line.
+In basic terms, it lets an instructor handle classrooms, enroll students, and track assignments, all from the command line.

 With this tool, you can: